-If a UE detects PDCCH with DCI CRC scrambled by CC-RNTI in subframe n-1 or subframe n of a LAA Scell, the UE may assume the configuration of occupied OFDM symbols in subframe n of the LAA Scell according to the ‘Subframe configuration for LAA’ field in the detected DCI in subframe n-1 or subframe n.
+If a UE detects PDCCH with DCI CRC scrambled by CC-RNTI in subframe n-1 or subframe n of a LAA Scell or MF cell, the UE may assume the configuration of occupied OFDM symbols in subframe n of the LAA Scell or MF cell according to the ‘Subframe configuration for LAA’ field in the detected DCI in subframe n-1 or subframe n.

 The ‘Subframe configuration for LAA’ field indicates the configuration of occupied OFDM symbols (i.e., OFDM symbols used for transmission of downlink physical channels and/or physical signals) in current and/or next subframe according to Table 13A-1.